bamadesigner/show-me-the-admin/readme.txt

 = Features include: =
 * Hide your toolbar and make it appear by typing a phrase
-* Hide your toolbar and place WordPress button in top left corner to click to appear
+* Hide your toolbar and show WordPress button in top left corner to click to appear
 * Hide your toolbar and make it appear when mouse hovers near top of window

 **Show Me The Admin is also multisite-friendly.** Please use the [Show Me The Admin GitHub repo](https://github.com/bamadesigner/show-me-the-admin) to contribute, submit issues, and suggest features.